JarekSopinski/FreeCodeCamp/README.md

 If you are not familiar with FCC: these challenges are somehow similar to CodeWars katas.
 They consist mostly of strings & arrays manipulations (i.e. flattening nested array) and classic mathematical challenges, like finding smallest common multiple or all primes in a range.
 Of course, most of them can be solved in a variety of ways; I used many different techniques, like recursion, loops, array methods, regex and so on.
 Difficulty range is quite huge - some challenges are extremly easy and can be solved instantly, while others took me a lot of hours (even days!) to solve.

+JUNE 2018 UPDATE: Please note that these challenges' structure is related to a previous FCC curriculum, which was replaced in june 2018.
+You can still find all of these challenges on FCC, but they're in a different order and are no longer divided into basic / intermediate levels.
+Some of them have been removed from the main curriculum and moved to additional tasks.

 ---

 ### Basic Algorithm Scripting